Blog

 Here are some examples of how occupancy tracking data can be used:

-1 | Optimizing space usage
+1 | Optimising space usage

 2 | Improving energy efficiency

-Occupancy data can also be used to optimize energy usage by adjusting the lighting, heating, and cooling systems according to occupancy patterns.
+Occupancy data can also be used to optimise energy usage by adjusting the lighting, heating, and cooling systems according to occupancy patterns.
 Sensors can detect when a room is empty, automatically turn off the lights, and adjust the temperature to save energy.

 3 | Enhancing employee experience

-Organizations can create a more comfortable and productive working environment by tracking the real-time occupancy of meeting rooms or other spaces.
+Organisations can create a more comfortable and productive working environment by tracking the real-time occupancy of meeting rooms or other spaces.
 In this case, employees won’t need additional help finding available meeting rooms because the occupancy data will show the real-time availability of all the meeting rooms, and employees will be able to find the space needed for their tasks.

 4 | Identifying peak usage times

-5 | Optimizing room capacity
+5 | Optimising room capacity

 6 | Evaluating the effectiveness of meetings

-Organizations can evaluate the effectiveness of their meetings by using occupancy tracking.
+Organisations can evaluate the effectiveness of their meetings by using occupancy tracking.
 If the data shows that some meetings consistently have low attendance, one of the reasons can be that the meeting may be unnecessary or the format needs to be adjusted.

 7 | Identifying communication or collaboration issues

 Some sensors can cancel a booked meeting room if nobody shows up for some time.
-All of the data is being tracked, so if analysis shows that certain teams or departments have a higher number of canceled meetings or no-shows, it may indicate communication or collaboration issues within that team.
+All of the data is being tracked, so if analysis shows that certain teams or departments have a higher number of cancelled meetings or no-shows, it may indicate communication or collaboration issues within that team.

-8 | Analyzing meeting length
+8 | Analysing meeting length